ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 * [Learn about FeatureBase bitmaps](/docs/concepts/concept-bitmaps)
 * [Learn about equality encoding data in bitmaps](/docs/concepts/concept-bitmaps-standard)

-## What data types are converted to bit-sliced bitmaps?

-User data mapped to the following data types is converted to bit-sliced bitmaps:

-{% include /concepts/concept-bitmap-bitslice-data-type-table.md %}

 ## How does FeatureBase bit-slice integer data?

 Bit-slicing requires integers to be converted to base-2.